stormpath/stormpath-documentation/source/auth_n.rst

     It is required that your Facebook application requests the ``email`` scope from Facebook.
 If the access token does not grant ``email`` scope, you will not be able to get an Account with an access token.
 For more information about scopes please see `Permissions with Facebook Login <https://developers.facebook.com/docs/facebook-login/permissions/>`_.

-Once the User Access Token is gathered, you send an this request:
+Once the User Access Token is gathered, you send this request:

 .. only:: rest

   .. code-block:: http

-    POST /v1/applications/YOUR_APP_ID/accounts HTTP/1.1
+    POST /v1/applications/$APPLICATION_ID/accounts HTTP/1.1
     Host: api.stormpath.com
     Content-Type: application/json;charset=UTF-8